Brockenhurst College: History

 Brockenhurst College began its existence in 1909 as a pupil-teachers' centre – a school where girls from age 13 learned to be teachers.
 The classes were held in the Wesleyan Church Sunday School, with only 18 children attending under the head mistress, Miss Moore.
 Although classes were first held in the church Sunday school, Brockenhurst never had any religious affiliation or received any funding from ecclesiastical authorities.
-It was always funded by the Hampshire Education Authority, and the Sunday school room was used simply because it offered suitable accommodation.
-Between 1913 and 1935 the school moved location twice and changed head mistress to Miss Emma Clara Ward.
-During this time the school increased further with more problems continuing for teaching space.
+It was funded by Hampshire County Council Local Education Authority (LEA), and the Sunday school room was used because it offered suitable accommodation.
+Between 1913 and 1935 the school moved location twice and changed head mistress to Emma Clara Ward.
+During this time the school increased further with problems continuing for teaching space.